nickyhajal/world-domination-summit/_content/ambassadors.md

 So, you want to apply to be a WDS 2016 Ambassador?
 Awesome!

-Just fill out this brief form and tell us a little bit about yourself.
+Just fill out this brief form and tell us a little bit about yourself <b>(please apply by June 10th)</b>.

 <div class="line-canvas"></div>